AlexPoint/alfonse/_i18n/en/expat-guide.md

 #### Moving
-The first advice here is ove only what you absolutely need.
-Most of the time, that doesn't include clothes and other basic items that you can buy abroad - and even cheaper if you're moving to a country where life is cheaper than home.
+The first advice here is to move only what you absolutely need.
+Most of the time, that doesn't include clothes and other basic items that you can buy everywhere - and even cheaper if you're moving to a country where life is cheaper than home.
 If you have a pet, that will mean an extra challenge but it's worth it.
 Find out about whether and how you can get your companion to this new country.

 If you have to move more than two bags per person, you probably need to hire a company to move your stuff.
 You can find good moving services on the internet but it requires a bit of planning to collect your belongings in due time.